 My answer?
 Roughly 75 seconds.
 Mobile users left the original page open, scrolling through the off-site product menu for anywhere from a minute to 20 minutes.
 Every single minute they spent offsite was another minute Google Analytics thought they had never left the page at all.

 Google Analytics isn’t the end all be all of data analysis.
+We use a range of seo tools to help our clients succeed.
 You can’t filter out outbound clicks, but you can track them using events.
 Understanding the impact a site setup can have on analytics data can help you track user behavior correctly.
 I’ve changed my behavior.
 Now if I could just find that silver bullet…